amd/aocl-data-analytics/doc/Algorithms/linear_models/linear_models.rst

 As in the linear regression model, :math:`\ell_1` or :math:`\ell_2` regularization can be applied by adding the corresponding penalty term to the cost function.

-When the model uses :math:`\ell_1` regularization is it also known by the name of lasso, while when using :math:`\ell_2` is it also called a ridge model.
+When the model uses :math:`\ell_1` regularization, it is also known by the name of lasso, while when using :math:`\ell_2`, it is also called a ridge model.
 When both regularization terms are present then it is termed an elastic-net model.

 .. only:: internal